on some archictures such as arm64, you have a different platform than machine name like arm64 vs aarch64 reported by Aaron Riekenberg

-pkgupdate is a simple shell script meant for OpenBSD users of the stable branchs (people following releases) to easily keep their packages up to date.
+pkgupdate is a simple shell script meant for OpenBSD users to easily keep their packages up to date the fastest possible.

-It is meant to be run daily by cron on servers on at boot time for workstations (you can obviously configure it how you prefer).
+It is meant to be run daily by cron on servers on at boot time for workstations.

 pkgupdate has only one flag

 -q to hide successful messages, preventing to send an email from cron scripts if it worked.

 pkgupdate uses 3 tricks to speed up the process, this is particularily important for workstations updating during the boot process:

 - fetch the index of packages and compare it between runs (using a cache in

 - if the index changed, which mean everytime a new package is updated, then it only try to update the packages available in the

 - if curl is installed, use curl instead of ftp(1) command (because pkg_add is more efficient with curl)

 In my opinion, workstations should be updated as soon as possible, at boot time, to update packages at boot before using anything from the user session, avoiding a boring reboot.